 Your dentist's blue paper is a masterclass in agent design

-A 72-year-old piece of dental paper compressed thirteen millennia of bite-checking skill into a trivial tool.
+|A 72-year-old piece of dental paper compressed thirteen millennia of bite-checking skill into a trivial tool.
 Good agent harnesses do the same.

 I asked her if she just needed to remove the colored spot.

-She said “as long as there have been fillings, I think.”
+“As long as there have been fillings, I think.”

-She was wrong by about 12,950 years.
+She was wrong by about 13,000 years.

 The gap